divshot/deposit/README.md

 });
 ```

-THe injector function recieves 2 parameters:
+The injector function recieves 2 parameters:

 * `options` - This is an object map of the options in the commented markup.
 If the html had `<!-- inject:fetch http://some.site.com/page timeout=5 assign=bob -->`, the options would be
   * `timeout: 5`